List of Hannah Montana characters: Robby Stewart

 Robby Ray Stewart (Billy Ray Cyrus) is the widower father of Jackson and Miley Stewart.
 He is also Hannah Montana's manager, who was a former country singer.
 As Miley's father, he is also referred to as Hannah's father whenever they appear together publicly.
 Even though he wears a fake mustache and a hat as a disguise, he does not use a fake name.
 He takes pride in his hair and his shampoo collection.
 Whenever one of Hannah's songs becomes a hit—instead of attributing it to Hannah— he, jokingly, takes the credit himself as her main songwriter.
-He is a loving and caring father, but knows when serious discipline is necessary.
-He is possibly named after singer Rod Stewart.
+He is a loving and caring father but knows when serious discipline is necessary.

+Billy Ray Cyrus auditioned for the part of Robby along with two other actors.
+He was only asked to audition after his daughter Miley had been given the lead role.
+After he was offered the role, Billy Ray at first had reservations about accepting it, saying "The last thing I would want to do is screw up Miley's show."
+Miley admitted that it was "weird" at first having her real-life father play the role of her television dad, but later described the situation as "really good."
+Cyrus provided much of the inspiration for the character, including their shared middle name, Ray.